Source of image: Designed by Fatma Abu Owda [Hamama], Gaza, Palestine

 Safad is one of the oldest cities in historic Palestine, and has been home to adherents of Judaism, Christianity and Islam.
 Archaeological excavations of the Crusader castle there uncovered remains of an Iron Age settlement.

-THE PLEA A poem by Sue Sabbagh
+THE PLEA (Sue Sabbagh UK)

 To find me you must stop the noise;